Assign & Eval FAQ

 It is the Chair/Division Chief/Program Leader/Supervisor who makes the final determination as to a faculty member’s assignment.

 Core faculty are eligible for bonus through AIMS (compensated only) and go through a promotion and tenure process that includes review by the department and college APT committees.
 The evaluation form includes a place for department APT committee evaluation.
-The process for Instructors and non-ranked faculty is a simplified process which does not require an evaluation by the department APT committee.
+The process for non-ranked faculty is a simplified process which does not require an evaluation by the department APT committee.

 After the documents are completed by the chair and faculty member, the faculty member receives a signed copy of all of the documents and the signed originals are maintained in the department personnel files.
 This copy only needs to have the faculty member's self evaluation and Chair/Division Chief/Program Leader/Supervisor's evaluation scores filled in the Annual Evaluation worksheet.The department files should be available for audit by Internal, College, Federal, SACS, or other auditors, upon request.